AIE-Guild/GreenWall/README.md

 #### Command Line Interface

+In addition to the graphical user interface, you can also modify the add-on settings from the prompt in the chat window.

 All commands must be prefixed with `/greenwall` or `/gw`.

 As an example, the configuration option for co-guild tagging is `tag`.
 To turn it on, you would enter one of the following commands.
 In the command descriptions, optional arguments are in square brackets and alternatives are separated by the pipe character.